kubevirt-ui/kube-gateway-operator/README.md

 ## Example GateServer CR

 Note: the server signiture authentication requires a secret holding the public key in the same namespace, see the [deploy](#deploy) section for how to create the secret.

+This example will create an oc-gate proxy server, wating for requests on URL "https://test-proxy.apps.ostest.test.metalkube.org".

 ```yaml
 apiVersion: ocgate.yaacov.com/v1beta1